timescale/docs/_partials/_grafana-connect.md

     [installation documentation][install].
 *   Installed a self-managed Grafana account, or signed up for [Grafana Cloud][install-grafana].
-*   The connection details for the database you want to use as a data source.
+*   Found the connection details for the database you want to use as a data source.
     For Timescale Cloud, the details are contained in the cheatsheet you downloaded when you created the service.